-Minnesota Network Providers who do not obtain Prior Authorization for you are responsible for the charges if the Services are found to be not medically necessary.
-For Claims from a Nonparticipating Provider in Minnesota, or any Provider outside Minnesota, if Prior Authorization is not obtained and if it is found, at the point the Claim is processed, that Services were not medically necessary, you are liable for all of the charges.
+Minnesota Network Providers who do not obtain Prior Authorization for you are responsible for the charges if the Services are found to be not Medically Necessary and Appropriate.
+For Claims from a Nonparticipating Provider in Minnesota, or any Provider outside Minnesota, if Prior Authorization is not obtained and if it is found, at the point the Claim is processed, that Services were not Medically Necessary and Appropriate, you are liable for all of the charges.